When it comes to decorative planters to enhance your commercial property, think big.

 In the fall we may remove all of the plants and install a small evergreen tree, surrounded by autumn flowers, kale, and ornamental cabbage.

-Another attractive option is to feature an ornamental tree as the planter’s centerpiece.
+Another attractive idea for large container planting is to feature an ornamental tree as the planter’s centerpiece.
 The tree remains year-round, and the plants around it change with the seasons.

 A Large Pot Problem — And A Creative Solution